Interfacial & Surface Tension Testing Services

 Pendant Drop Analysis

 Pendant drop analysis measures the shape of a liquid drop suspended from the end of a tube in air or a lower density liquid.
 The shape of the hanging drop of liquid is the result of the competing forces of gravity, trying to pull the drop into a pear shape, and surface tension, trying to maintain a sphere.
-By analysis of the resulting drop shape surface tension and interfacial tension can be calculated.
-We can also measure how long it takes for the surface to reach an equilibrium after having just been been formed which indicates how quickly surface actives stabilise newly formed surface.
+By analysis of the resulting drop shape, surface tension and interfacial tension can be calculated.
+We can also measure how long it takes for the surface to reach an equilibrium after having just been formed, which indicates how quickly surface actives stabilise the newly formed surface.

 Interfacial Rheology Measurement